sadedil/HorizontalPrivilegeEscalationDemo/README.md

 }
 ```

-And here is our custom implementation
+And here is our custom implementation:

 ```csharp
 private void AnalyzeMethodSymbol(SymbolAnalysisContext context)